natemarks/secret-hoard/README.md

 }
 ```

 The secret value will contain the information required to access the resource.
-For a dbinstance, it would contain the host, port, username, password, etc.  in a predictable format so the secret can be used to build a connection string, rotated, etc.
+For a rdspostgres, it would contain the host, port, username, password, etc.  in a predictable format so the secret can be used to build a connection string, rotated, etc.

 ```json
 {